 Ganga Bey earned a BA in Anthropology from Princeton University in 2009, with a certificate in African American Studies.
 Intending to major in Biology as a premed student, Ganga was inspired my a course in Medical Anthropology to reconsider her interests.
 As an undergraduate, her research focused on understanding the social and cultural factors that impact health outcomes in minority communities.
 She completed her senior thesis as an Illness narrative exploring the life of a young black woman living with diabetes in an underserved community in Trenton, New Jersey.
 Moved by the experience, Ganga then received a Masters degree in Public Health with a focus on Health Promotion and Disease Prevention from the Icahn School of Medicine at Mount Sinai Graduate School of Biomedical Sciences.
 Her master's thesis research explored the impact of the built environment on decision-making in health behaviors for Latina and Black women living in the underserved community of the South Bronx, New York.
 She is both thrilled and grateful to be joining the Pathways to Graduate Study PhD program in Clinical and Population Health Research under the mentorship of Stephanie Lemon and Sharina Person.
 She will continue studying the interaction between physical and sociocultural environments on the health of minority populations.

-Nate earned his BA with high honors in Chemistry from Swarthmore College in 2010.
+Nate earned his BA with high honors in chemistry from Swarthmore College in 2010.
 His undergraduate thesis research in synthetic organic chemistry led him to work as a medicinal chemist in Singapore before coming to UMMS as an MD/PhD student.
 Nate is currently pursuing his interest in studying cardiovascular disease under the mentorship of Dr. Catarina Kiefe and Dr. Robert Goldberg.
-He intends to study prediction models for clinical and patient-centered outcomes after an acute coronary syndrome using data from the Transitions, Risks, and Actions in Coronary Events-Center for Outcomes Research and Education (TRACE-CORE) study.
+His thesis works examines the association of patients' usual sources of care with outcomes after hospitalization for an acute coronary syndrome using data from the Transitions, Risks, and Actions in Coronary Events-Center for Outcomes Research and Education (TRACE-CORE) study.

 Christina earned her BS in Biology from Villanova University and her MPH from Northeastern University.
 While obtaining her MPH, she worked as a coordinator at Dana Farber Cancer Institute in the Pediatric Stem Cell Transplant Department.
 Her research interests include maternal and child health, perinatal epidemiology, and nutritional epidemiology.
 Under the mentorship of Stephenie Lemon, PhD, she is assisting in research on lifestyle interventions.